 - A cumulative grade point average of 2.00 (“C”) or above in all work taken at the College.

-- Completion of the last 32 hours, not including the semester in education, in residence at the College.
-Normally, a student who has been in residence two years or more will be permitted to take as many as eight of the last 32 hours off campus.
+- Completion of the last 32 hours in residence at the College.
+Normally, a student who has been in residence two years or more will be permitted to take as many as eight of the last 32 credit hours off campus with Dean approval.
+Pre-approval Transfer Credit forms should be completed, signed, and submitted to the Registrar’s Office.
 If these are required for a major or a minor, the department or program head must approve as well.
 Courses taken at the Budapest campus, in affiliated study abroad programs, the U.N.
 Semester, the Washington Semester, and other approved programs count as courses taken in residence.
 Students with questions should contact the Registrar’s Office.

 Transfer students and others seeking advanced placement should consult with their academic advisor and the Registrar’s Office to determine applicable requirements.